100% Hand-spun yak down

 New limited edition colors are here!
 Check out the first hand-dyed hues to join the family.

 This collection is made from 100% "kullu" as it is called in Tibetan language—the softest, premium yak down.
 Each skein is hand-spun in small batches by nomad women of the Tibetan Plateau.

 We've partnered with Shangdrok, a workshop of nomad artisans on the high grasslands, to bring you this line.
 A single skein takes 2 days to create and supports the traditional livelihoods of both artisans and yak herders.

-Working with yak fiber has so many virtues, probably the coolest of which is that yak aren't shorn for their down—it sheds naturally each spring and falls to the ground (like fruit) for herder families to collect.
+Working with yak fiber has so many virtues, probably the coolest of which is that yak aren't shorn for their down—it sheds naturally each summer and falls to the ground (like fruit) for herder families to collect.
 Kullu is also an incredibly soft fiber with a fineness similar to cashmere at 18-19 microns.

 • Weight: 100 - 110 grams

 • Suggested knitting needles: US Size 15 (10mm)

 • Suggested crochet hook: 10mm

 • Suggested yardage: Visit our Pattern Library for free project ideas and exact yardage guidelines.

 Hand wash cold and air dry.
 May be dry cleaned.